valryon/valryon.github.io/work/index.md

 A Unity prototype for [George: Le Pirate](http://pixelnest.io/work/george/).

-The 3D Terrain is terraformed at runtime when Goerge dig.
+The 3D Terrain is terraformed at runtime when George dig.

 _C#, Unity_